 Purpose To provide a comprehensive, economical and efficient bulk waste removal service for all households in the Shire of Peppermint Grove.
-Status Policy A combined kerbside Bulk Waste and Bulk Garden Organic Collection Service will be provided to all residential properties within the Shire three times a year, subject to the following conditions: All items for disposal are to be neatly placed on the front verge Residents are to be considerate with the placement of these item to ensure they do not obstruct the footpath or the line of sight for pedestrians, cyclists or vehicles. b) Any goods placed out on the verge after the start time will not b collected and the contractor will not return for late pickups. c) Strictly no waste is to be placed on the verge before th advertised dates.
-Any material put out before this date will b treated as illegal dumping by the Shire Ranger. d) All waste is to be placed at least 0.5m away from fences an 1.0m away from street trees. e) Bulk Garden Organics (Greenwaste) and Bulk Waste must b placed in clearly separate piles at least 1 metre apart. f) The maximum amount of waste that will be collected from an property shall not exceed 2 cubic metres. g) Tree branches are to be no longer than 1.5 metres in length 150mm in diameter and the cut ends are to be placed facing th street. h) Loose material such as lawn clippings, small cuttings and leave must be placed in sealed boxes or bags.
+Status Policy A combined kerbside Bulk Waste and Bulk Garden Organics Collection Service will be provided to all residential properties within the Shire three times a year, subject to the following conditions: a) All items for disposal are to be neatly placed on the front verge Residents are to be considerate with the placement of these item to ensure they do not obstruct the footpath or the line of sight for pedestrians, cyclists or vehicles. b) Any goods placed out on the verge after the start time will not be collected and the contractor will not return for late pickups. c) Strictly no waste is to be placed on the verge before th advertised dates.
+Any material put out before this date will b treated as illegal dumping by the Shire Ranger. d) All waste is to be placed at least 0.5m away from fences an 1.0m away from street trees. e) Bulk Garden Organics (Greenwaste) and Bulk Waste must be placed in clearly separate piles at least 1 metre apart. f) The maximum amount of waste that will be collected from an property shall not exceed 2 cubic metres. g) Tree branches are to be no longer than 1.5 metres in length 150mm in diameter and the cut ends are to be placed facing the street. h) Loose material such as lawn clippings, small cuttings and leave must be placed in sealed boxes or bags.
 These containers will no be returned.
-For child safety reasons all whitegoods such as fridges, freezers washing machines, ovens etc MUST have the doors / li removed. i) For child safety reasons all whitegoods such as fridges, fr washing machines, ovens etc MUST have the door unless authorised to do so by the owner or occupier of the premises or authorised in writing to do so by the Chief Executive Officer.
-4) A person other than the owner or occupier of the premises is not to remove any material which has been left on the verge for collection financial contribution where the amount of bulk waste left on the verge is, in the opinion of the Chief Executive Officer, unreasonably large in comparison with other collections. h) Mattresses or bed bases3) Council reserves the right to approach any householder for a g) Poisons, pesticides, medicines or other hazardous material f) Food waste e) Asbestos d) Building materials, cement or cement products, bricks, sand, rubble, plate glass etc. c) Paint, liquids of any description, oils, flammable materials, acids or solvents a) Gas bottlesb) Vehicle parts, tyres or batteries
+For child safety reasons all whitegoods such as fridges, freezers washing machines, ovens etc MUST have the doors / liveremoved.

+Adopted Amended September 2000 November 2015 Related Local Law/Legislation Thoroughfares' Local Law, clause 2.2 - (1) A person shall not, without a permit - (a) subject to Division 3 of this Part, throw, place or deposit any thing on a verge except for removal by the local government under a bulk rubbish collection, and then only in accordance with the terms and conditions and during the period of time advertised in connection with that collection by the local government.
+5) The local government will advise residents of the timing of a bulk waste collection service in their area by advertising on the Shire website, PepTalk and flyer distribution prior to the collection.
+4) A person other than the owner or occupier of the premises is not to remove any material which has been left on the verge for collection unless authorised to do so by the owner or occupier of the premises or authorised in writing to do so by the Chief Executive Officer.
+3) Council reserves the right to approach any householder for a financial contribution where the amount of bulk waste left on the verge is, in the opinion of the Chief Executive Officer, unreasonably large in comparison with other collections. h) Mattresses or bed bases g) Poisons, pesticides, medicines or other hazardous material f) Food waste e) Asbestos d) Building materials, cement or cement products, bricks, sand, rubble, plate glass etc. Paint, liquids of any description, oils, flammable materials, acids or solvents b) Vehicle parts, tyres or batteries a) Gas bottles 2.
+The Shire and its contactors WILL NOT collect the following: